tobytwigger/laravel-translate/README.md

 #### Source Language

 The source language is required, as many websites may have content written in multiple languages.
-If this is not the case, we recommend passing in the default Laravel locale.
+If this is not the case, we recommend passing in the Laravel locale as a sensible default.

 ```php
 \Twigger\Translate\Translate::translate('A string to translate', 'fr', \Illuminate\Support\Facades\App::getLocale());